juliana-gru/Ravenous/README.md

--Show a 'loading' message while waiting for results from the API -Refresh the search when choosing a different "Sort By" option -Refactored code to prevent searches with empty terms
+-Show a 'loading' message while waiting for results from the API -Refresh the search when choosing a different "Sort By" option -Refactored code to prevent searches with empty terms -Refactored code to prevent searches that don't return any results from breaking the code.

+*Note from Yelp's API:
+The rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a Bayesian average.
+This is to prevent skewing results to businesses with a single review.